 ESGIC is a medication that is used to treat migraines.
 It is a combination of acetaminophen, caffeine, and butalbital.
 ESGIC works by constricting blood vessels and reducing inflammation.
 It was previously available over the counter but is now only available by prescription because of recent changes in the law.
 Common side effects of ESGIC include drowsiness, dizziness, and stomach pain.
 This medication should not be used if you have liver or kidney disease, as it can cause serious side effects.

-Depakote for migraines
+Using Depakote for Migraine Relief

 How many headache days or migraine episodes are normal?

 There is no “normal” number of headache days or migraine episodes.
 However, most people with migraines experience between 1 and 4 migraine days per month.
-Some people experience more than 15 migraine days per month, which is considered to be chronic migraine.
+Some people experience more than 15 migraine days per month, which is considered to be a chronic migraine.

 Migraine glasses